Best business bank accounts in Singapore 2025 | How to choose

 5. What is the difference between a personal and a business bank account in Singapore?

-The key difference lies in their intended use.
-Business accounts have features suited to commercial activities, such as higher transaction limits and the ability to grant multiple users access, which personal accounts do not offer.
+The key difference lies in their functionality and features.
+Business accounts offer higher transaction limits and the ability to grant multiple users access, and specialised tools for managing commercial finances – capabilities that personal accounts do not provide.

 6. Should I link my personal bank account to my business account?

-Linking your personal bank account to your business account can simplify cash flow management and simplify transfers across accounts.
-However, it's important to maintain a clear separation between your personal and business finances for accounting accuracy and tax purposes.
+Linking your personal bank account to your business account can streamline cash flow management and facilitate easy transfers between accounts.
+However, it's important to maintain a clear separation between your personal and business finances for accounting accuracy and tax compliance.
 Careful consideration should be given to ensure this doesn't compromise the clarity and integrity of your business’s financial records.

 1. https://www.airwallex.com/sg/business-account